-The total credits for the Master of Technology in Civil Engineering programme has been fixed as 60.
-For programme core courses 70 % of total credits and for programme and open electives 30% of the total credits are allotted.
+The total credits for the Master of Technology in Civil Engineering programme have been fixed as 60.
+For programme core courses 70 % of total credits and for the programme and open electives, 30% of the total credits are allotted.

 Some of the courses are as following:

 Groundwater Flow and Pollution Modeling

 Subsurface processes and concepts for groundwater resources evaluation, Unsaturated zone properties: Soil moisture levels, Retention curves, Flow through unsaturated porous media, infiltration and Wetting front, Groundwater contamination, Sources and causes of groundwater pollution, Pollution dynamics, Hydrodynamics dispersion, Biodegradation, Radioactive decay, Reactive processes, Multiphase contamination, NAPLs, VOCs, Site specific groundwater quality problems in Indian context, Numerical models, Finite difference methods, Numerical modeling of steady and transient flows in saturated and unsaturated domain, Contaminant transport modeling, Application of FEM and BIEM in groundwater modeling, Regional aquifer simulation, Contaminated groundwater systems and their rehabilitation, Development and optimization based management of aquifer systems, Stochastic models, Random field concepts in groundwater models; Application emerging techniques to groundwater management.